chevonnefernandes/CV-Generator/README.md

 ```
 python main.py
 ```
-3. Follow the on-screen prompts to input your details and customise your CV.
+3. Follow the on-screen prompts and text-to-speech guidance to input your details and customise your CV.
 4. Once finished, your CV will be saved as cv.docx in the project directory.

 ## Installation